Webflow vs Hubspot cms: 2026 comparison

 Webflow:

-- More technical learning curve on the front end (box model, classes, responsive...)
+- Steeper learning curve on the front-end side (box model, classes, responsive…)

-- Webflow University very rich, lots of tutorials and templates
+- Webflow University is very rich, with tons of tutorials and templates

-- Fast onboarding to create a simple site, longer to exploit its full potential
+- Fast onboarding for building a simple site, longer to unlock the full potential

 HubSpot CMS:

-- Designed for marketers: modules, drag & drop, themes, WYSIWYG editor
+- Built for marketers: modules, drag & drop, themes, WYSIWYG editor

-- Guided onboarding in HubSpot, integration with other Hubs
+- Guided onboarding in HubSpot, integrated with the other Hubs

-- Very accessible if you are already using HubSpot CRM/Marketing Hub
+- Very accessible if you already use HubSpot CRM / Marketing Hub

 Both offer a real CMS, but with different approaches.